AndersonVazquezDelaluz/cbtis47-db-project-salchichasparrita-2026/docs/product-backlog.md

   Scenario: Fast page loading
     Given the user navigates between pages
-    When any page is loaded
-    Then loading time is under 2 seconds
+    When any page is loaded under normal conditions Then the page is fully loaded within 2 seconds

-  Scenario: Optimized queries
+  Scenario: Optimized data queries
-    Given large volumes of data exist
-    When loading users, products or orders
-    Then pagination and indexing are applied
+    Given a large volume of records exists in the system When the user loads a list of users, products, or orders Then pagination is applied and the data loads without delays
 ```

 ---